The first step is to install Rust. We’ll download Rust through

 Note: If you prefer not to use

-rustupfor some reason, please see the Rust installation page for other options.
+rustupfor some reason, please see the Other Rust Installation Methods page for more options.

 In this chapter and throughout the book, we’ll show some commands used in the terminal.
 Lines that you should enter in a terminal all start with

-$character; it indicates the start of each command.
+$character; it’s the command line prompt shown to indicate the start of each command.
 Lines that don’t start with

 $typically show the output of the previous command.
 Additionally, PowerShell-specific examples will use